-Everyone raves about Laudree but in all honestly, Pierre Hermes macarons are in a whole other realm.
-Laudree has a nice setting and some pretty pastries but Pierre Herme is the real deal.
+Everyone raves about Laudree, but in all honestly, Pierre Hermes macarons are in a whole other realm.
+Laudree has a lovely setting and some pretty pastries, but Pierre Herme is the real deal.

-And when I found out that there’s a cafe in Ayoama, of course I had to go.
-The blogger The Wandering Eater wrote a good article on this cafe, so be sure to check it out if you want to learn more.
+And when I found out that there’s a cafe in Aoyama, of course, I had to go.
+The blogger, The Wandering Eater, wrote an excellent article on this cafe, so be sure to check it out if you want to learn more.

-Hit up Pierre Herme Cafe in Aoyoma for the ultimate experience, or pick up a box of macarons from any of their locations around department stores in Tokyo.
+Hit up Pierre Herme Cafe in Aoyama for the ultimate experience, or pick up a box of macarons from any of their locations around department stores in Tokyo.

-The reason I love the Park Hyatt’s experience is because the afternoon tea setting is so perfectly Japan – understated yet peaceful and simple.
-The setting here at The Peninsula is more along the lines of your classic luxury hotel which is nice but it’s not as interesting of an experience to me.
-Plus the service wasn’t nearly as good.
-The lobby for me was too busy as well.
-But, they do offer a nice menu and if you’re in the area it’s worth checking out at least to have a quick pastry and a flute of champagne.
+The reason I love the Park Hyatt’s experience is that the afternoon tea setting is so perfectly Japan – understated yet peaceful and simple.
+The setting here at The Peninsula is more along the lines of your classic luxury hotel, which is nice but it’s not as interesting of an experience to me.
+Plus, the service wasn’t nearly as good.
+The lobby for me was too busy, as well.
+But, they do offer a nice menu, and if you’re in the area, it’s worth checking out at least to have a quick pastry and a flute of champagne.

 Le Jardin at the Chinzanso Hotel